EddieHubCommunity/support/docs/snippets/en/screenshots.md

 ###

-A picture speaks a 1000s words, well in our case a screenshot
+A picture speaks a 1000s words, well in our case a screenshot.

-- It really helps the reviewer to understand the changes
+- It really helps the reviewer to understand the changes.
-- Make it as straight forward as possible for the reviewer by adding a before/after screenshot
+- Make it as straight forward as possible for the reviewer by adding a before/after screenshot.

 ---